 Fondazione Ghisla Art Collection

 Outside the museum visitors are welcomed by a rectangular block of steel, featuring overlapping modules that reflect the outside world, created by Basle-born artist Lori Hersberger.
-A small bridge leads to the exhibition areas where a big sculpture by angelo Musco welcomes visitors.
+A small bridge leads to the exhibition areas where a big sculpture by Richard Serra welcomes visitors.
 The collection is extremely varied both in terms of styles and trends and is distinguished by the multicultural backgrounds of the artists.

 One of the most surprising elements is not only the presence of several of the best known masters of the 20th century but also the quality and the museum-like dimensions of the works.